Amit-SK-97/Data-Analysis-with-Pandas/README.md

 # Data-Analysis-with-Pandas

-This is an introduction to Pandas Library and the major functions that it has.\n Dataset used -  Italy Covid19 dataset from Dec 2019- Sep 2020 The codes also helps the reader to understand intutively of how Pandas Library works Especially when it comes to - Date Format,Grouping, Feature Creation, Filtering etc
+This is an introduction to Pandas Library and the major functions that it has.

+Dataset used -  Italy Covid19 dataset from Dec 2019- Sep 2020

+The codes also helps the reader to understand intutively of how Pandas Library works.
+Especially when it comes to - Date Format,Grouping, Feature Creation, Filtering etc.